 Pick out keywords which have the biggest profit potential but moderate competition

-To analyze this data you can use the filter above the table and filter the keywords by their frequency (Volume), number of search results (Results) or any other metric.
+To analyze keywords in this way you can use the filter above the table and filter the keywords by their frequency (Volume), number of search results (Results) or any other metric.
 Your primary aim here should be to select such keywords which on one hand generate essential and profitable traffic to your site and on the other hand are not too competitive.
 This way, money you spend on the promotion for these keywords in organic search results could give a proper return.

 You can also do this selection outside SEMrush by saving the table to your computer and then filtering the data in the convenient file format.
 In the end you should receive a list of keywords which you will use in your marketing campaign.

 Expand your keyword list by performing competitor analysis

 A great way to expand your keyword analysis and find more winning keywords is to study your competitor.
 For this purpose, scroll down the Overview page and see the block Competitors in organic search.
 There you will find list of competitors picked by SEMRush according to the keyword they have in common with your site, so these will be sites which are direct competitors of yours in the organic search results.

 Select the most successful competitors in your niche

 Our advice here would be to evaluate competing sites and choose several for close study of their keywords.
 You will be able to assess the sites by the next criteria: